 ACOUSTIC GUITAR EXAMS

 The option of taking graded exams in acoustic guitar playing is popular with some students, particularly young people.
-I teach the London College of Music (LCM) Acoustic Guitar exams up to Grade 8, with most of my students achieving Distinctions.
+I teach the London College of Music (LCME) Acoustic Guitar exams up to Grade 8, with most of my students achieving Distinctions.

 The standard graded exams consist of a performance of two pieces, fingerboard knowledge, musical knowledge, accompaniment and aural assessment.
-Exams can be taken in a traditional face to face way, by submitting a recording or with a digital online exam appointment.
+Exams can be taken in a traditional face to face way, by submitting a recordings or via a digital online exam appointment.
 LCM's graded exams are regulated by Ofqual, Qualifications Wales and CCEA at Levels 1, 2 and 3 of the Regulated Qualifications Framework, and UCAS points are awarded for Grades 6–8.

 The exams were developed by LCM with the Register of Guitar Tutors (RGT) with the involvement of many of the UK's top acoustic guitar players and music educators.
 It's a great organisation and there's a new syllabus from 2020, with a new set of pieces for each grade.